cjkvi/HanaMinAFDKO/README.md

 are not recommended for casual use.

 1. Hanazono Mincho A :: This mainly covers BMP Ideographs.
-2. Hanazono Mincho B :: This mainly covers SIP Ideographs.
+2. Hanazono Mincho B :: This mainly covers Extension B Ideographs.
+3. Hanazono Mincho C :: This mainly covers Extension C to up and SIP Compatibility Ideographs.
 <!--
 3. Hanazono Mincho AX :: This is an extended version of Hanazono Mincho A, supporting GlyphWiki *uXXXX-itaiji-YYY*, *uXXXX-YY* and